Abdullah Al-Salloum: COVID-19 pandemic

-In an interview on Thmanyah in March 2020, Al-Salloum speculated an unprecedented economic depression to take place in July 2020.
+In March 2020, in an earlier interview on Thmanyah, Al-Salloum speculated an unprecedented economic depression to take place in July 2020.
 The rationale was based on the paralysis of daily life caused by Lockdowns, where curfews caused a real decrease in consumption levels.
 Accordingly, the global economy was negatively affected as a result of a series of decreases in demand on energy-products as well as many others.
 On the same interview, he mentioned how the global economy, including the economy of the United States, would benefit from lowering oil prices during the pandemic, which contradicted the United States' presidential political view on oversupplying the oil markets.

 As for regional economies, Kuwait's in particular, Al-Salloum warned that generous economic packages for the private sector will not be feasible for the economy when viewed in a macroeconomic perspective.
 He believes the private sector does not weigh enough Export-driven value in the gross-domestic-product's equation.
 In terms of 2020 budget deficit in Kuwait, he believes the pandemic was not the real cause, but an accelerator.
 He also believes a conditional Public Debt Bill would be the best available option when other reforming Legislations pass in parallel, in particular, the ones designated to accelerate the Export-based private sector.